MicrosoftDocs/win32/desktop-src/direct3d12/traceray-function.md

 ---
-Description: Sends a ray into a search for hits in an acceleration structure. ms.assetid:
+description: Sends a ray into a search for hits in an acceleration structure. ms.assetid:
 title: TraceRay function
 ms.localizationpriority: low